DinkRoy/NSK-Warrior/README.md

 ## Features
 - **Playable in Browser:**  Enjoy the game directly in your web browser.

-- **PWA Support:**  Install as a Progressive Web App for a native app-like experience.
+- **PWA Support:**  Install as a Progressive Web App for a native app-like experience and offline play.

-- **Original Game Booklet:**  While playing, flip through maps and game details in the original booklet that accompanied the game.
+- **Original Game Booklet:**  While playing, flip through maps and game details of the original booklet that accompanied the game.

 ![demo of booklet](images/booklet.avif)